 How much does it cost?

 Sadly, service dogs can be very expensive, often ranging from $15,000 and upwards.
 They are also not likely to be covered by health insurance plans.
 Many families set up fundraisers to try to reach their goal.
 Depending on where you live, there might be grants or scholarships to help cover some or all of the costs.
-There are also lots of non-profit organizations who offer service dogs for autistic families for free or low cost.
+There are also lots of non-profit organizations who offer service dogs for autistic triplet families for free or low cost.
 Assistance Dogs International can help you find providers near you to start investigating what is possible.

 What are the rights and requirements of service dog owners?